ofiwg/libfabric/man/fi_endpoint.3.md

 : Receive operations complete in the order in which they are processed by the receive context, based on the receive side msg_order attribute.

+*FI_ORDER_DATA*
+: When set, this bit indicates that received data is written into memory in order.
+Data ordering applies to memory accessed as part of a single operation and between operations if message ordering is guaranteed.

 ## total_buffered_recv

 Defines the total available space allocated by the provider to